How can I get my rights restored if I’ve been convicted of a felony?

 What is the voter registration deadline to vote in a particular election?

 Florida law requires that you must be registered to vote at least 29 days before an election to be eligible to vote in that election.
+Certain circumstances may make military or overseas voters eligible for late registration.

 Do I have to register with a party affiliation?